 The ADGA-SDP identifies potential genetically superior bucks as young as possible.
 Ideally, qualifying bucks are then progeny tested the first year.
 It is up to their owners to get them used so that daughters will be produced in as many herds as is possible.
 The various herds are under different management and reflect different environmental conditions.

 Research indicates that management and environmental differences account for about 80% of the differences in milk production between herds and genetic influences account for about 20% of the differences.
 When daughters are spread out among several herds, management and environmental influences can be mathematically removed by statistical procedures on large computers and the remaining genetic influences can be evaluated.
 A daughter on production test and appraised in each of 15 herds is the goal to attain a reasonable first evaluation of a young buck.
 Buck evaluations are possible with fewer daughters, but as the number of daughters increases, so does the accuracy of the evaluation.
-The production tested and appraised daughters will provide actual genetic data with which to calculate a buck’s true genetic worth as expressed in the USDA Sire Summaries.
+The production tested and appraised daughters will provide actual genetic data with which to calculate a buck’s true genetic worth as expressed in the genetic evaluations.

 The ADGA-SDP is flexible and is designed to benefit all dairy goat breeders.
 Breeders may prove their young bucks by selling semen to other herds, by natural breedings, or by selling or trading daughters of those bucks.
 Groups of local breeders may cooperate to prove bucks by sharing several bucks among their herds.
 Breeders may use the ADGA-SDP evaluations to help them select bucks or semen which has a high probability of genetically improving their herds.
 Breeders may plan matings to create bucks with high ETA values.
 Breeders who are fully involved in the ADGA-SDP would also be enrolled in the DHIA production testing program and take part in the ADGA Type Appraisal program.

 In order to furnish genetic information for the proofs of the young sires, owners of daughters of the young ADGA-SDP bucks also need to be on DHI test and to have those daughters appraised.
 The daughter should be bred to freshen as yearlings to generate data on their sires as soon as possible.
 In order to generate sufficient data for Sire Summaries, it is important to use each buck in many herds and use several bucks in each of those herds, ideally including at least one buck that has been used very widely.
-When bucks are used in this manner, direct and indirect comparisons can be made between all bucks being evaluated for inclusion in the USDA Sire Summaries.
+When bucks are used in this manner, direct and indirect comparisons can be made between all bucks being evaluated.
 While it may be possible to get daughters in several herds using natural service in densely populated goat areas, the most feasible way to put daughters in many herds in a wider geographic area is by the use of artificial insemination.
 Genetically superior bucks will contribute significantly only if their genes can be spread throughout the general population.

 Irrespective of a buck’s ADGA-SDP qualifications, the ultimate genetic value of that buck is not his ETA, but his Production/Type Index (PTI).
 This is because the PTI value as published in the USDA Sire Summaries is generated from actual production and type data from daughters of the buck and reflects his true genetic transmitting ability.
 The ETAs used in screening for the ADGA-SDP are estimates of a young buck’s transmitting ability based on production and type information of his ancestors.
 ETAs are the best indicators of the genetic value of a young buck until such a time as his daughter information becomes available through PTIs.